Trace India’s Intangible Cultural Heritage listed by UNESCO

 Kumbh Mela (the festival of the sacred Pitcher) is the largest peaceful congregation of ascetics, saints, sadhus, aspirants-kalpavasis and people from all walks of life, without any difference in caste, creed and status, gathered for the divine event.

-Yoga is ancient tradition of health and wellness that has gained international recognition.
+The ancient tradition of health and wellness, Yoga is that has gained international recognition.
 It does not come as a surprise that on 2016, Yoga was inscribed on the UNESCO list of Intangible Cultural Heritage.
 The ancient Indian practice is based on unifying the mind with the body and soul to allow for greater mental, spiritual and physical wellbeing.

 Said to have originated as the knowledge of the ‘Rishis’, holy souls who had attained spiritual powers with years of disciplined life.
 The awareness was later passed on to the world.
 Series of poses, meditation, controlled breathing, word chanting and other techniques are a part of Yoga.
 The practice of Yoga is said to aid in self-realization, ease any suffering and allow for a state of liberation.
 Traditionally, yoga was transmitted using the Guru-Shishya model (master-pupil) with gurus as the main custodians of the knowledge.
 The annual Yoga Festival in Rishikesh is a celebration of the ancient wealth of knowledge of health and wellness.